 Nevertheless, preventative measures are being taken.
 As part of the Home Office’s ‘Operation Sceptre’ initiative, various constabularies up and down the country have declared ‘Knife Amnesties’,

 Which allow people to surrender dangerous weapons to the police without facing questions or charges.
 One such amnesty in Dorset yielded over 400 weapons.
 In places like Maldon, Essex, special ‘Knife Amnesty Bins’ have been created.
-A complete list of these bins (together with their locations) can be found HERE.
+A complete list of these bins.

 Police ‘stop and searches’ have also increased in certain parts of the country.

-Although invasive and often unpleasant, these ‘stop and searches’ have helped to get a lot of knives off the streets.
+Although invasive and often unpleasant, these searches have helped to get a lot of knives off the streets.